Industrial Action - messages for the public

 What if I need urgent or emergency care?

 Anyone who needs urgent care should use NHS111 online to be assessed and directed to the right care for them.
-If you do not have internet access then the 111 helpline is available.
+If you do not have internet access, then 111 helpline is available.
 When someone is seriously ill or injured and their life is at risk, you should seek emergency care in the normal way, by calling 999.

 If staff are out on strike what does it mean for emergency care?